mvolkmann/blog/src/raycast.md

   Press cmd-k to "Mark as Complete", "Open Reminder", "Edit Reminder", "Set Priority...", "Set Due Date", "Delete Reminder", and more.

-- Quick Add Reminder: This adds an unscheduled reminder to the Inbox.
+- Quick Add Reminder

+  This adds an unscheduled reminder to the Inbox.

 ## Snippets